mvhungrydev/docker-vcert/README.md

 When making changes to app.py, you will need to do the following steps in sequence:

-1. Do not commit to the repo yet
+1. update the IMAGE_TAG variable from buildspec
-2. Iterate image_tag from terraform.tfvars
+2. commit the change to the repo
-3. Do a terraform plan and terraform apply
+3. wait until the new image is pushed to the ECR,
-4. Then finally you can commit to the repo
+4. on the infra-tf-lambda.. match the image_tag from your tfvars file 4.a run terraform plan and apply gain on the intra-tf-lambda repo

 Need to figure out how to stream line this further